-The Centertrack system is a vast improvement over the CDC/CDX system.
+The Centertrack system is a vast improvement over CDC/CDX.
 It solves some of the problems of the CDC/CDX system, namely belts slipping on cogs under low belt tension and high-load.

-The biggest differences to the CDC/CDX system are that Centertrack will allow for more lateral intolerance: This means that when your frame flexes slightly, the belt is still able to run efficiently without the chance of slipping even though tension is reduced.
+The biggest difference to the CDC/CDX system is that Centertrack will allow for more lateral intolerance: This means that when your frame flexes slightly, the belt is still able to run efficiently without the chance of slipping even though tension is reduced.

-The Centertrack belt runs at a lower tension: This reduces stress on your drivetrain, namely bottom bracket bearings, hub bearings and chainring/cogs.
+The Centertrack belt runs at a lower tension: This reduces stress on your drivetrain, namely bottom bracket bearings, hub bearings and chainring/cogs, and improves efficiency.

-The Centertrack belt is even quieter: I thought the CDC/CDX system was quiet, but I’m finding that the Centertrack system is even more silent!
+The Centertrack belt is even quieter: I thought the CDC/CDX system was quiet, but I’ve found the Centertrack system even more silent.

-The Centertrack belt is very picky in terms of chainline: I found that with the standard belt you could put it on with a slightly out chainline and it would still run ok.
-Some riders have run slightly-out chainlines with the standard belt, and their belts have worn prematurely as you’d expect.
-With the Centertrack design, I have found that the tolerance is reduced further so if your belt is slightly out, you know about it straight away as you can hear the rear cog making lots of unhappy sounds!
+The Centertrack belt is very picky in terms of chainline: The CDC/CDX belt can be installed with a slightly out chainline, and as a result, people found their belts wore prematurely.
+With the Centertrack design, the tolerance is reduced.
+If your belt is slightly out, you know about it straight away as you can hear the rear cog making lots of unhappy sounds.

 The Centertrack system is roughly 3mm wider than the CDC/CDX system: This solves some issues for frame clearance as the front chainring sits out further from the spider.